 It is true that until now I did spend some time tinkering with it, e.g. by applying some SEO techniques and adding AMP but you don’t need that to get started.
 Needless to say that customizing your blogging template is a great way to polish your developer skills.

-[Update] I am giving away the template of this blog together with a bunch of SEO optimizations: jekyll SEO template - the best alternative to blogging on Medium.
+[Update] I am giving away the template of this blog together with a bunch of SEO optimizations: jekyll SEO template.

 If you are not a tech-savvy person there are plenty of other solutions available to you:

 to name the most popular.
 Each of those tools gives you more control than Medium over the content you publish and does not lock it up in a centralized network.

 It will be a bit more work than a plug and play Medium editor, but it is worth the effort.

 I know this blog post just scratches the surface of a really complex problem.
 Let me know if I got something wrong.
 In any case selling your personal brand for a fancy WYSIWYG editor does not seem to be the best trade-off.